 Apple cider vinegar is rich in bioactive phenolic compounds such as acetic acid, gallic acid, catechin, epicatechin, chlorogenic acid, caffeic acid, and coumaric acid .
 It also contains antioxidant properties .

 In the Kitchen

 Apple cider vinegar is often thought of as an essential cooking and baking ingredient because of its taste and versatility.
-It adds flavour to salad dressings, provides a lift to your baking, makes your meats more tender, and gives a kick to your homemade pickles.
+It adds flavor to salad dressings, provides a lift to your baking, makes your meats more tender, and gives a kick to your homemade pickles.

 As a Cleaner

 The cleansing properties of apple cider vinegar make it a cheap and safe alternative to commercial chemical-laden cleaning products.
 Diluted with water, apple cider vinegar makes an effective general cleaning agent for surfaces.
-You can also use it as an odour neutralizer for your fridge or as a rinse to remove chemicals from your produce.
+You can also use it as an odor neutralizer for your fridge or as a rinse to remove chemicals from your produce.